Job and Internship Search Resources

 Career Fairs

-Career fairs are a great opportunity to meet and network with potential employers.
-Recruiters are available to discuss the organization, services, products, and employment needs.
-Before attending a career fair, research the organizations attending the event, choose professional dress, print copies of your updated resume, and prepare an elevator pitch.
-During the career fair, share your elevator pitch with recruiters, ask questions to the employers, and request business cards to use to follow-up about open opportunities.
-After the event, send a thank you note to employers or connect with recruiters on LinkedIn within 24 hours of the career fair.
+Career fairs are a great opportunity to meet and engage with potential employers.
+Recruiters attend career fairs to discuss their organization, services, products, and employment needs.
+Before attending a career fair, research the organizations attending, choose professional dress, print copies of your updated resume, and prepare an elevator pitch.
+During the career fair, share your elevator pitch with recruiters, ask questions to the employers, and request their contact information to follow up.
+Send a thank you message and connect on LinkedIn after the career fair or connect with recruiters on LinkedIn within a few days of the career fair.

 Resources